From Higgs physics to lepton flavour violation: current bounds and future prospects for vector-like lepton models: Flavour independent constraints

+To obtain bounds on the couplings, we then consider $\Delta\chi^2\equiv\chi^2 - \chi^2_\text{min}$ where the best-fit value of the (possibly constrained) parameter-space is subtracted.
+This value is approximately $\chi^2_{6-c}$ distributed where $c$ denotes the number of additional constraints (like e.g. $\xi^E_i=0$).

-Fig.~\ref{fig:chi2-Z} shows 2$\sigma$ exclusion contours in the $\xi^E$--$\xi^L$ plane (assuming equal couplings for all generations).
-The resulting bound agrees well with the bounds obtained in previous studies for muon-specific couplings \cite{Kannike:2011ng,Dermisek:2013gta}
+Fig.~\ref{fig:EWPO-excl} shows 2$\sigma$ exclusion contours from $\Delta\chi^2$ in the $\xi^E$--$\xi^L$ plane for VLL coupling exclusively to the electron, muon and tau, respectively.
+The resulting bounds agree qualitatively with those obtained in previous studies for muon-specific couplings \cite{Kannike:2011ng,Crivellin:2020ebi}.
+In case of simultaneous couplings to multiple generations, the contours will change slightly, however, in this case constraints from LFV observables are typically much stronger.
+This point will be discussed in detail in Sec.~\ref{sec:LFV}. \\

-It is however worth pointing out that the combined statistics will typically yield weaker bounds in case of strong hierarchies compared to the marginal tests for generation-specific couplings. \\

-Another set of precision observables frequently considered in studies of VLL \cite{Zhang:2006de,Cynolter:2008ea,Joglekar:2012vc,Ellis:2014dza,Freitas:2014pua,Cingiloglu:2024vdh} are the electroweak oblique parameters $S$, $T$ and $U$.
-Unlike the lepton--$Z$ couplings, these are first induced at one-loop order via VLL corrections to the gauge-boson self-energies
+Loop contributions to EWPOs are frequently considered in studies of VLL \cite{Zhang:2006de,Cynolter:2008ea,Joglekar:2012vc,Ellis:2014dza,Freitas:2014pua,Cingiloglu:2024vdh} via the electroweak oblique parameters $S$, $T$ and $U$.
+These are induced at one-loop order via VLL corrections to the gauge-boson self-energies

 with the current best fit values for the difference between the NP and SM values given by $\Delta S=0.021\pm0.096$, $\Delta T=0.04\pm 0.12$ and $\Delta U=0.008\pm 0.092$ \cite{ParticleDataGroup:2024cfk}.
 While these constraints were relevant in case of light $\O(100~\text{GeV})$ VLL, they become significantly weaker than the lepton-$Z$ bounds in case of $\O(1~\text{TeV})$ masses relevant to the discussion in this paper.
+Furthermore, while they illustrate the general behaviour, the oblique parameters are insufficient to fully capture all relevant loop corrections.

-It is nonetheless interesting to point out the different scaling of these observables.
+It is nonetheless interesting to point out the different parametric scaling of these quantities.
 For example, in the $L\oplus E$ model (and with $\lambda=\lambar=0$) the $T$ parameter is given by